Icinga/icinga2/doc/2-getting-started.md

   icinga2-ido-mysql       | IDO provider module for MySQL icinga2-ido-pgsql       | IDO provider module for PostgreSQL

-In case you're running a distribution for which Icinga 2 packages are not yet available you will have to use the release tarball which you can download from the [Icinga website](https://www.icinga.org/).
+If you're running a distribution for which Icinga 2 packages are not yet available you will need to use the release tarball which you can download from the [Icinga website](https://www.icinga.org/).
 The release tarballs contain an `INSTALL` file with further instructions.